Tom and Jerry (2021 American film): Voice and animated cast

-Other Tom and Jerry characters who appear in non-speaking roles include Toots, Goldie the Goldfish, and Clyde.
+Other Tom and Jerry characters who appear in non-speaking roles include Toots, Preeta's shy beige cat and love interest for Tom, Goldie, the Royal Gate Hotel's goldfish, and Clyde, a large cat in Butch's gang.

 Production

-Development
+Prior efforts

-In 2009, plans for a new Tom and Jerry film were announced, as a live-action/CGI hybrid film set to be produced by Dan Lin with a script written by Eric Gravning, following the success of Alvin and the Chipmunks.
-It would've followed Tom and Jerry's origins over a Chicago backdrop, where they reluctantly work together to get back home.
+On January 22, 2009, Warner Bros.
+Pictures announced plans for a new Tom and Jerry theatrical film, as a live-action/CGI hybrid film produced by Dan Lin with a script written by Eric Gravning, following the success of Alvin and the Chipmunks (2007).
+It would have followed Tom and Jerry's origins over a Chicago backdrop, where they reluctantly work together to get back home.

-On April 6, 2015, plans shifted from a live-action film to a CGI-animated film, with a script written by Bryan Schulz and Cornelius Uliano.
-It would've followed a young family moving into a New England country house inhabited by Jerry, prompting them to adopt Tom to get rid of him, until the duo learn the meaning of family and friendship, once they team up to protect the family and their house from an outside threat.
-Parts of the script ended up being recycled for Tom and Jerry: Cowboy Up!.
+On April 6, 2015, plans shifted to a CGI-animated film produced by Warner Animation Group, with a script written by Bryan Schulz and Cornelius Uliano, who co-wrote The Peanuts Movie (2015) with Craig Schulz.
+It was about a young family who moves into a New England country house inhabited by Jerry and adopts Tom to get rid of him.
+The duo would team up to protect the family and their house from an outside threat, and learn the meaning of family and friendship.
+Cate Adams and Jesse Ehrman, who remains an executive producer on the final film, were set to oversee it.